sangati-shah/storytime-ai/README.md

 - Pytest for unit testing

 ## Future Improvements
-- Add story history sidebar to view previous iterations.
+- Improve the UI to look more like a childrens books.
-- Integrate voice narration for generated stories.
+- Create a library where users can save their favorite books.
-- Add downloadable PDF export of the stories.
+- Improve the voice narration to sound more human, perhaps even incorporating my own voice in to make it sound like I am reading the story.
-- Include more categories and story templates.
+- Allow for more customization: story length, categories, changing the color of the interface.